 New campaign offers support and encourages grieving parents who have lost children to open up

 Jointly funded by The National Lottery Community Fund, the largest funder of community activity in the UK, and Illumina, a global leader in DNA sequencing, the You’re Not Alone campaign and exhibition is being launched today during Baby Loss Awareness Week (October 9-15).
-It calls for more open discussion and aims to offer more support to parents whose children have passed away through life limiting genetic birth disorders known as Trisomy 13 or 18.
+It calls for more open discussion and aims to offer more support to parents whose children have passed away through life limiting genetic birth disorders known as Trisomy 13 (Patau's Syndrome) or 18 (Edwards' Syndrome).

-The project has been created by the Same but Different charity in conjunction with Soft UK which provides information and support to families affected by Trisomy 13 (Patau's Syndrome) and Trisomy 18 (Edwards' Syndrome).
-Sadly, survival rates are low for children born with trisomy 13 or 18.
+The project has been created by the Same but Different charity in conjunction with Soft UK which provides information and support to families affected by Trisomy 13 and 18.
+Sadly, survival rates are low for children born with these disorders.
 Whilst some children do survive longer, many babies do not survive beyond their first birthdays.

 Photographer and Founder of the Same but Different charity, Ceridwen Hughes, has created the project to raise awareness about the importance of talking about grief through baby loss, whilst celebrating the lives of the babies, no matter how short their lives.
 In addition to striking imagery and impactful films, a dedicated piece of music has also been created as part of the project to represent the voices of the mothers by composer Michael Speed.